Mawela-Mpho-Precious/Tender-Insight-Hub-Project/TEAM.md

 - Leading the team taught me the importance of clear communication and quickly addressing blockers to keep progress on track.
 - Working through the API issues together reinforced the value of persistence and problem-solving in a team setting.

+## Week 3 Team Lead Report
+**Lead:** Kelebogile Dlamini

+### Responsibilities / Decisions Made
+This week, our focus was on the **Company Profile Management** feature.

+- Worked on the Company Profile schema and discussed its required fields
+- Decided that each team member should attempt to work on the Company Profile individually and present their solution during the next meeting to move forward.
+- Completed the AI summarization feature

+### Key Decision Made
+- Adopted a collaborative approach to Company Profile development by having all team members contribute individually.

+### Challenges Faced and Solutions
+- The Company Profile feature is still incomplete, which slowed progress.
+To solve this, everyone will work on their own version and merge ideas next week.

+### Reflections on Teamwork and Leadership
+- Having all members contribute to the Company Profile feature encourages creativity and will help us find the best approach.